ember-learn/ember-blog/source/2020-02-07-the-ember-times-issue-134.md

 [QUnit DOM](https://github.com/simplabs/qunit-dom) provides **readable assertions for QUnit** and has been shipped with Ember since v3.1.
 If you haven't tried QUnit DOM yet, we recommend [checking out its API](https://github.com/simplabs/qunit-dom/blob/master/API.md) to see how you can simplify your tests.

 Last week, QUnit DOM [announced its v1.0 release](https://twitter.com/TobiasBieniek/status/1223998561605627904) to mark the project's stability.
-One of the new features is **assertion chaining**:
+We extend our thanks to [Tobias Bieniek (@Turbo87)](https://github.com/Turbo87) and everyone who have helped with the project!

+With version 1.0, you can use **assertion chaining**:

 ```javascript
 assert.dom('[data-test-input="Email"]')